Beta

 Business-class saver space on the ORD-LHR corridor is genuinely constrained.
 Carriers typically release between zero and four saver seats per departure, and on a high-demand transatlantic route served by airlines that actively sell their own premium cabins at cash prices, that number is often closer to zero than four.
 If your dates are fixed, expect a difficult search.
 Flexible travelers who can shift departure by three to seven days in either direction, or who can work through connecting itineraries via Madrid or Amsterdam, will find meaningfully more options.
 Treat any premium-cabin award on this route as contingent on confirmed space, not as a given.

 Transfer paths depend on which program wins the availability search.
-For Aeroplan, Chase Ultimate Rewards, Amex Membership Rewards, Capital One miles, and Bilt Rewards all transfer 1:1; for Iberia or British Airways Avios, Amex MR, Chase UR, Capital One, and Bilt also move 1:1.
+For a transfer partner, Chase Ultimate Rewards, Amex Membership Rewards, Capital One miles, and Bilt Rewards all transfer 1:1; for Iberia or British Airways Avios, Amex MR, Chase UR, Capital One, and Bilt also move 1:1.
 For Flying Blue, Amex MR and Chase UR transfer 1:1 as well.
 Virgin Atlantic Flying Club opens another lane: 95,000 points round-trip for Delta One to Europe, funded by Amex MR or Citi ThankYou at 1:1, which is worth noting given that SkyMiles dynamic pricing on the same Delta flight can exceed 200,000 miles.
 Never transfer speculatively; award space must be confirmed in the program's own search tool before initiating any bank transfer, since transfers are almost universally irreversible.

 Find space first, then transfer.